-Tiffany Timbers is an Assistant Professor of Teaching in the Department of Statistics and Co-Director for the Master of Data Science program (Vancouver Option) at the University of British Columbia.
+Tiffany Timbers is an Associate Professor of Teaching in the Department of Statistics and Co-Director for the Master of Data Science program (Vancouver Option) at the University of British Columbia.
 In these roles she teaches and develops curriculum around the responsible application of Data Science to solve real-world problems.
 One of her favorite courses she teaches is a graduate course on collaborative software development, which focuses on teaching how to create R and Python packages using modern tools and workflows.

-Trevor Campbell is an Assistant Professor in the Department of Statistics at the University of British Columbia.
+Trevor Campbell is an Associate Professor in the Department of Statistics at the University of British Columbia.
 His research focuses on automated, scalable Bayesian inference algorithms, Bayesian nonparametrics, streaming data, and Bayesian theory.
 He was previously a postdoctoral associate advised by Tamara Broderick in the Computer Science and Artificial Intelligence Laboratory (CSAIL) and Institute for Data, Systems, and Society (IDSS) at MIT, a Ph.D. candidate under Jonathan How in the Laboratory for Information and Decision Systems (LIDS) at MIT, and before that he was in the Engineering Science program at the University of Toronto.

 Melissa Lee is an Assistant Professor of Teaching in the Department of Statistics at the University of British Columbia.
 She teaches and develops curriculum for undergraduate statistics and data science courses.
 Her work focuses on student-centered approaches to teaching, developing and assessing open educational resources, and promoting equity, diversity, and inclusion initiatives.